tinokingstone/qa_project_two/README.md

 #### Application Architecture
 The image below is a visual representation of the micro service architecture i designed for my web app.

+Service 1 2 and 3 genarate random objects. my character and location genarators use a json web api to genarate details such as age, name, gender and city. my character stats are genarated using the random module from python.

+all of the 3 services have version one and 2. for my location genarator version one outputs citys from the U.K and version 2 genarates only american cities.

+my character genarator is defined by gender, one version creates only female characters and the other only males.

+the last object genarator creates random stats, one version is capped at a max skil level of 50 and the other goes all the way to 100.

 ![alt text](https://github.com/tinokingstone/qa_project_two/blob/master/DOCUMENTATION%20IMAGES/application-architecture.jpg "Logo Title Text 1")

+in the diagram above the middle tiers use information from my random objects to create something new.

+my mision genarator uses
 my app creates a mission and weapon objects from the information it gets from my random location and character services and then displays them on my front end service where a user can choose to save the random combinations into a database (play)
 ## Project Planning and Managment